-Alpine Women's FIS Head Coach
+Alpine U16 Women's Head Coach

-Growing up Lisa loved sports, she played any sport that she could get involved in including: soccer, softball, basketball, volleyball, track, and swimming.
+Growing up, Lisa loved sports.
+She played any sport that she could get involved in, including soccer, softball, basketball, volleyball, track and swimming.
 She fell in love with skiing and ripping down courses as fast as she could.

-Having over a decade of experience in coaching, she has spent time working with NorAm, FIS, and U16s at local, national, and international races.
+Having over a decade of experience in coaching, she has spent time working with NorAm, FIS and U16s at local, national and international races.
 Lisa’s love of skiing keeps her looking forward to motivating athletes to achieve their goals.

-When Lisa is not coaching she loves to ski on powder days with friends.
-If there is no powder to be found she can be caught getting highly competitive in ping pong or board games, or enjoying her love of cooking.
+When Lisa is not coaching, she loves to ski on powder days with friends.
+If there is no powder to be found, she can be caught getting highly competitive in ping pong or board games, or enjoying her love of cooking.

-Future Stars Head Coach
+Future Stars Lead Coach